esoltys/music-color-wheel/README.md

 ## Features

 ### Interactive Interface
-- **5-octave color wheel** with chromatic notes mapped to HSL color space
+- **4-octave color wheel** with chromatic notes mapped to HSL color space and chord color blending center
 - **Click to play** individual notes across different octaves
 - **Hover for information** - see note names, frequencies, and octave ranges
 - **Mobile-optimized** with collapsible hamburger menus and touch-friendly controls